-The Partners' services performance in relation to the amount of CO_2 in 2015/16 has decreased compared to 2014/15, however it should be noted that the London Mayor's targets for CO_2 reduction are becoming more challenging year-by-year.
-During 2016/17 with the delivery of further waste from Hendon transfer station to the new Greatmoor Energy from Waste facility, instead of landfill further reductions in CO_2 should be possible.
+The Partners' services performance in relation to the amount of $CO_2$ in 2017/18 has decreased slightly compared to 2016/17, however it should be noted that the London Mayor's targets for $CO_2$ reduction are becoming more challenging year-by-year.
+During 2017/18 with the continued delivery of waste from Hendon transfer station to the Greatmoor Energy from Waste facility, instead of landfill reductions in $CO_2$ have been achieved.